jonasbn/til/go/flag_redefined.md

 flag.CommandLine = flag.NewFlagSet(os.Args[0], flag.ExitOnError)
 ```

-Do see the post by Max for a more explicit explantion.
+Do see the post by Max for a more explicit explanation.

 ## Resources and References